Poseidon-Project-310/the-poseidon-project/backend/tests/documentation/Restaurant_repo/Restaurant_Repository.md

 Coordinates test (Feat3-FR1)
 We have a safety net test that ensures a restaurant cannot be published without uploading its coordinate.
 We also test creating a restaurant with missing coordinates.
 You should be able to create a restaurant and the coordinates defaul to 0, 0

+Search Features (Feat3-FR2)
+We have a functional test to properly find restaurant by name, by menu item name, and testing case sensitivity

+We have edge case tests to test for empty string, ensuring it doesnt crash if a restaurant has not assigned a menu, and partial matching.